Note: Our Scout Guide has been updated recently to keep up with Season 2 changes.

 Related Reading: Best Perks Overall for Deep Rock Galactic

-Primary Weapons & Builds
+Scout Primary Weapons & Builds

 The Scout favors fast movement and fast weapons.
 Use your selection of high-powered rifles to make the most of your limited ammo reserves.
-Pummel an enemy’s weak points without mercy, grapple out of danger, then rinse and repeat.
+Pummel an enemy’s weak points without mercy, grapple out of danger, then rinse-and-repeat.

 1. Deepcore GK2

-Build A: AI Assisted Murder
+Build A: AI Stability Engine (Recommended)

 - [1] Expanded Ammo Bags